CelesteRoberts/Data-Analysis-Portfolio/README.md

 ## Data Source

 The bike shop database consists of nine relational tables, each depicting specific entities and their attributes.
-The ER-Diagram presented below visually delineates these tables and their corresponding attributes.
+I created this ER-Diagram below to visually delineate these tables and their corresponding attributes.

 ![Screenshot 2024-05-24 160530](https://github.com/CelesteRoberts/Bike-Shop-Analysis-in-SQL/assets/153464094/373a8920-b3aa-4642-9060-be12b77a20e0)